cloud-native-suisse-romande/governance/association/charter.md

 ### Treasurer

-The Treasurer is an Association Council member who conducts the association's financial operations.
+The Treasurer is the Association member who conducts the association's financial operations.
 They are authorized to open a bank account and a credit card in the association’s name and handle payments, reimbursements, and donations.

 The Association Council elects and changes the Treasurer.